 Most of us do give up on our resolutions within weeks of setting them.
-We begin with bang and end with a whimper, once again feeling like we don't have the “right stuff” to follow through on our new habits and goals.
+We begin with bang and end with a whimper, once again feeling like we don’t have the “right stuff” to follow through on our new year’s resolutions.

-If it makes you feel better, you aren't alone.
-Developing new habits is hard if you don't know what you're doing.
-Most of us don't know how to approach goal-setting and habit creation in a way that fosters success.
+If it makes you feel better, you aren’t alone.
+Setting goals and developing new habits is hard if you don’t know what you’re doing.
+Most of us don’t know how to approach goal-setting and habit creation in a way that fosters success.

-When we make our resolutions, we often begin with goals that are ill-defined and too big:
+When we make our new year’s resolutions, we often begin with goals that are ill-defined and too big: